adrfer/Shenanigans/README.md

 5. Add the **Shenanigans.framework** to the **Linked Frameworks and Libraries** section

 Now you can `import Shenanigans` to make your project swift-y.

---
-Support for [Swift Package Manager](https://github.com/apple/swift-package-manager) is on the way.